vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-31-postgis-for-very-impatient.md

     spring.datasource.url = jdbc:postgresql://172.17.0.1:5432/postgres?user=postgres&password=postgis
     spring.datasource.driver-class-name = org.postgresql.Driver

-The device entity pretty much just concerns with the location of the device
+In this example, we will use a device entity that concerns itself primarily with the location of the device:

 ```java
 @Entity